rackerlabs/understack/docs/gitops-install.md

-# GitOps based Install
+# Dev Environment GitOps based Install

-This guide is not meant to be a definitive guide to [GitOps][gitops] and how it can be used with UnderStack or even a best practices example but instead focused on an example development oriented installation.
+This guide is not meant to be a definitive guide to [GitOps][gitops] and how it can be used with UnderStack or even a best practices example but instead focused on an example _development_ oriented installation.
 It will make a few assumptions and some opinionated choices that may not align with a production best practices installation.
 Most notable assumptions are: